 last_name, etc., that can be useful in configuring block visibility.

 If you are looking for additional control over metadata, many great third-party plugins provide more sophisticated solutions than WordPress core, namely Meta box and Advanced Custom Fields (ACF).
-Note that if you are using ACF on your website, we recommend using the ACF control directly, which is included in the core Block Visibility plugin.
-The ACF control provides more direct integration with ACF fields.
+Note that if you are using ACF on your website, we recommend using the ACF control directly since it provides direct integration with ACF fields.

 How to Enable